Leiden-Cell-Observatory/OMERO_scripts/python/README_GUI.md

 At the top of the window, you can customize the interface:
 - **Appearance**: Choose between System (follows OS theme), Dark, or Light mode
-- **UI Scale**: Adjust the interface size from 80% to 150% for optimal viewing on different displays
+- **UI Scale**: Adjust the interface size from 80% to 200% for optimal viewing on different displays
-  - **Default**: 120% for better readability on most displays
+  - **Default**: 150% for crisp, highly readable text on all platforms
+  - Higher scaling (160-200%) recommended for 4K displays or visually impaired users
-  - The GUI starts with a larger window (1100x900) for comfortable viewing
+  - The GUI starts with a larger window (1200x950) and aggressive scaling for maximum clarity

 ### Converting Files